herrevilkitten/fantastic_m2/fantastic_m3_readme.txt

 Individual Requirements: Matthew Moldavan
 ================================================================================
 I made a ghost (semi-transparent) myserious girl roam around the park trail.
-She floats through the air flailing her arms as she roams.
+She floats through the air flailing her arms as she wonders.
 When the player gets in range, she starts dancing.

-It modifies our base SimpleBehaviorTree to make the ghost stop aproaching if less than 5m
+a.
+I modified our base SimpleBehaviorTree to modify the interaction with the player.
+It sets a IsDancing boolean when nearby the player and doesn't need to get as close (only 5m) to begin interacting as the origina ltree.

+b.
+It avoids obstacles using our nav mesh in the scene and wonders between set points on the navigation network.

+c. the NPC utilizes the waypoint network around the lake.

+d. the NPC detects player movment near them using a visual sense and a visual asepct attached to the player.
+When the girl is near the player, it will dance.

 ================================================================================
 Individual Requirement: Eric Kidder